-- 14.1 The Relevant Authority is the Controller and the Supplier is the Processor for the purposes of the Data Protection Legislation. - 14.2 The Supplier must process Personal Data and ensure that Supplier Staff process Personal Data only in accordance with Joint Schedule 11 (Processing Data).

-- 14.3 The Supplier must not remove any ownership or security notices in or relating to the Government Data. - 14.4 The Supplier must make accessible back-ups of all Government Data, stored in an agreed off-site location and send the Buyer copies every 6 Months. - 14.5 The Supplier must ensure that any Supplier system holding any Government Data, including back-up data, is a secure system that complies with the Security Policy and any applicable Security Management Plan. - 14.6 If at any time the Supplier suspects or has reason to believe that the Government Data provided under a Contract is corrupted, lost or sufficiently degraded, then the Supplier must notify the Relevant Authority and immediately suggest remedial action. - 14.7 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Relevant Authority may either or both: - tell the Supplier to restore or get restored Government Data as soon as practical but no later than 5 Working Days from the date that the Relevant Authority receives notice, or the Supplier finds out about the issue, whichever is earlier - restore the Government Data itself or using a third party - 14.8 The Supplier must pay each Party's reasonable costs of complying with Clause 14.7 unless CCS or the Buyer is at fault. - 14.9 The Supplier: - must provide the Relevant Authority with all Government Data in an agreed open format within 10 Working Days of a written request - must have documented processes to guarantee prompt availability of Government Data if the Supplier stops trading - must securely destroy all Storage Media that has held Government Data at the end of life of that media using Good Industry Practice - securely erase all Government Data and any copies it holds when asked to do so by CCS or the Buyer unless required by Law to retain it - indemnifies CCS and each Buyer against any and all Losses incurred if the Supplier breaches Clause 14 and any Data Protection Legislation.
+- 14. Data protection - 14.1 The Supplier must process Personal Data and ensure that Supplier Staff process Personal Data only in accordance with Joint Schedule 11 (Processing Data). - 14.2 The Supplier must not remove any ownership or security notices in or relating to the Government Data. - 14.3 The Supplier must make accessible back-ups of all Government Data, stored in an agreed off-site location and send the Buyer copies every 6 Months. - 14.4 The Supplier must ensure that any Supplier system holding any Government Data, including back-up data, is a secure system that complies with the Security Policy and any applicable Security Management Plan. - 14.5 If at any time the Supplier suspects or has reason to believe that the Government Data provided under a Contract is corrupted, lost or sufficiently degraded, then the Supplier must notify the Relevant Authority and immediately suggest remedial action. - 14.6 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Relevant Authority may either or both: - tell the Supplier to restore or get restored Government Data as soon as practical but no later than 5 Working Days from the date that the Relevant Authority receives notice, or the Supplier finds out about the issue, whichever is earlier - restore the Government Data itself or using a third party

-15. What you must keep confidential

-- 15.1 Each Party must: - keep all Confidential Information it receives confidential and secure - not disclose, use or exploit the Disclosing Party's Confidential Information without the Disclosing Party's prior written consent, except for the purposes anticipated under the Contract - immediately notify the Disclosing Party if it suspects unauthorised access, copying, use or disclosure of the Confidential Information
+- 14.7 The Supplier must pay each Party's reasonable costs of complying with Clause 14.6 unless CCS or the Buyer is at fault. - 14.8 The Supplier: - must provide the Relevant Authority with all Government Data in an agreed open format within 10 Working Days of a written request - must have documented processes to guarantee prompt availability of Government Data if the Supplier stops trading - must securely destroy all Storage Media that has held Government Data at the end of life of that media using Good Industry Practice - securely erase all Government Data and any copies it holds when asked to do so by CCS or the Buyer unless required by Law to retain it - indemnifies CCS and each Buyer against any and all Losses incurred if the Supplier breaches Clause 14 and any Data Protection Legislation. - 15.
+What you must keep confidential 15.1 Each Party must: - keep all Confidential Information it receives confidential and secure not disclose, use or exploit the Disclosing Party's Confidential Information without the Disclosing Party's prior written consent, except for the purposes anticipated under the Contract - immediately notify the Disclosing Party if it suspects unauthorised access, copying, use or disclosure of the Confidential Information